FACorreiaa/wanderwise-ai-server/README.md

 > 📃 _License type to be defined (MIT, Apache 2.0, or Proprietary)._

 On the /discover page and on the /itinerary screen or /restaurants or any result coming from the LLM, how do I add an interactive result so that you see the text slowly being populated on the screen instead of the user waiting for the full request.
 The streaming is already implemented on the endpoints.

 ---

+func writeJSONToFile(data interface{}, filename string) error {
+jsonData, err := json.MarshalIndent(data, "", " ")
+if err != nil {
+return fmt.Errorf("failed to marshal JSON: %w", err)
+}

+    err = os.WriteFile(filename, jsonData, 0644)
+    if err != nil {
+    	return fmt.Errorf("failed to write JSON file %s: %w", filename, err) }

+    slog.Info("Successfully wrote JSON payload to file", "filename", filename, "size", len(jsonData)) return nil

+}